 Optional Add-ins

-In a low oven: Cover with foil and place in a 300° F oven to heat through, about 30 minutes.
+- Oven method: Cover with foil and warm in a 300°F oven for about 30 minutes

 Mashed Potatoes